shapedthought/vbm_rust_backup/README.md

 The password is for VB365 but is encrypted with a backup password which you enter when you create the file using the --creds flag.

-Having the password in the creds file be encrypted means that non-admin users to use the tool without providing them with the credentials of VB365.
+Having the VB365 password encrypted means that non-admin users to use the tool without providing them with the credentials of VB365.

 ## Backup